Connect with others who understand.

 How To Cope With Weather-Related Pain and Stiffness

-Treatment and pain management for people living with weather-related spondylitis symptoms is similar to treatment for spondylitis in general.
+Managing weather-related spondylitis symptoms involves strategies similar to general spondylitis care.
 Physical activity or exercise therapy has been shown to significantly improve the severity of spondylitis symptoms.
 Exercise can also help you feel warmer, which may help if cold sensations worsen your symptoms.
+You can prevent weather-related symptoms by exercising more often during cold weather.
+Wearing proper clothes to keep the body warm can also be useful.

-For pain, over-the-counter pain relievers, such as the nonsteroidal anti-inflammatory drugs (NSAIDs) Advil (ibuprofen) or Aleve (naproxen), may help.
+For pain, over-the-counter pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), ibuprofen (Advil), or naproxen (Aleve), may help.
 Taking your prescribed medications, such as biologics, is also important for slowing the progression of spondylitis.
 Following your treatment plan with your health care provider can help keep pain and stiffness in check.

 Some MySpondylitisTeam members have also shared their best advice for managing joint pain and stiffness related to weather: